SampleEnvironment/SECoP/protocol/issues/050d Reserved Names.rst

 Markus:
 I see no need to put reserved names in the standard.
-Names of custom extensions anyway start with an underscore, therefore we have no dange of names clashes.
+Names of custom extensions anyway start with an underscore, therefore we have no danger of names clashes.
-We might keep a list of reserved names as an issue, for internal use within the committee.
+If needed, we might keep a list of reserved names as an issue, for internal use within the committee.